Who We Are

 The Texas Longleaf Taskforce was created in 2010 to promote the restoration of Longleaf pine on private and public forestlands in the state of Texas.
 The Taskforce started as a broad stakeholder group of private landowners, state and federal agencies, and industry members.
 It included non-profit organizations such as The Nature Conservancy, Texas Forestry Association, and the National Wild Turkey Federation and now has over 250 participants.

-In 2014, the Taskforce developed a steering committee of 15 conservation organizations known as the Texas Longleaf Implementation Team (TLIT).
-The TLIT operates under a formalized Declaration of Partnership signed by the state wide leader of each organization.
-This TLIT structure is similar to America’s Longleaf Restoration Initiative (ALRI) and the associated Longleaf Partnership Council.
-The TLIT strategy is focused on two areas of East Texas: Longleaf Ridge and Big Thicket.
+In 2014, the Taskforce developed a steering committee of 15 conservation organizations known as the Texas Longleaf Team (TLT).
+The TLT operates under a formalized Declaration of Partnership signed by the state wide leader of each organization.
+This TLT structure is similar to America’s Longleaf Restoration Initiative (ALRI) and the associated Longleaf Partnership Council.
+The TLT strategy is focused on two areas of East Texas: Longleaf Ridge and Big Thicket.
 These areas have been identified in the ALRI’s “Range-wide Conservation Plan” (2009) as “Significant Geographic Areas” (SGAs).
 SGA’s are concentrated areas within the historic range of longleaf where some existing stands of longleaf can still be found such as National Forests, State Forests, National Park Service Preserves, conservation holdings, and others.

-Central to TLIT's overarching goals, the team has a number of ongoing efforts concerning the Longleaf Pine forest system in East Texas (courtesy of The Nature Conservancy).
-TLIT also participates in a number of East Texas Longleaf restoration projects.
+Central to TLT's overarching goals, the team has a number of ongoing efforts concerning the Longleaf Pine forest system in East Texas (courtesy of The Nature Conservancy).
+TLT also participates in a number of East Texas Longleaf restoration projects.

 Maintain, improve, and restore functional longleaf pine ecosystems that provide sustainable economic, ecological, and social values.